fstark/portal/disks/README.md

 The following images come from the same box of Portal software archives.
 They were dumped by Jeff/HxC2001

-All disks are single sided, , 40 tracks, 16 soft sectors.
+All disks are single sided, 40 tracks, 16 soft sectors, 256 bytes per sector.

 Number | Title                              | Dump | Bootable | Contents
 ------ | ---------------------------------- | ---- | -------- | --------